multiversx/mx-exchange-sc/README.md

 The differences include:

-- The token that you use in order to be able to enter a Farm is not necesarry the same as the reward token.
+- The token that you use in order to be able to enter a Farm is not necessary the same as the reward token.
 Hence, in the contract we named the first one `Farming token` and the second one `Reward token`.

 - The farm position is always tokenized.
 This allows the farm contract to be stateless in the sense that no user information will be held in the contract.
 When entering a farm, a `Farm Token` will be granted to the user, and it will represent his position in the Farm.
 This farm token can be used to claim rewards and to get back the Farming Tokens.
 The amount of farming tokens that he will get back are the same as the amount that he entered.

 - There are two possible sources of rewards.
 First is from the swap fees.
-The pair will automatically send the fees in the requested token type (MEX tokens) to the farm and Farm's reposnsability is to distribute them fairly between the farmers.
+The pair will automatically send the fees in the requested token type (MEX tokens) to the farm and Farm's responsibility is to distribute them fairly between the farmers.
 The other source of rewards is by minting.
 The contract can also mint per block rewards, this value being configurable.

 - The Farm position, represented by the Farm Token, will be a Semi-Fungible Token.
 The reasoning behind this is that in order to correctly calculate the reward each farmer should get, some metadata needs to stored in the SFT's attributes.

-- The Farm position, similar with the liquidity pool position, can be sold by just transferring the SFTs to another account without any need to intrract with any contract.
+- The Farm position, similar with the liquidity pool position, can be sold by just transferring the SFTs to another account without any need to interact with any contract.

 #### Entering Farm